TerrellRoulston/malus/README.md

 10| `Malus_MESS.R` | An exploratory MESS analysis to  environmental differences between model training and model projection data.

 ## Data
 Note that the majority of data used in the analysis is available in this repo.
-However, due to sensitive nature of some data, such as the botanical garden surveys, this data is not made publically available.
-Please contact the corresponding author
+However, due to sensitive nature of some data, such as the botanical garden surveys, this data is not made publicly available.
+Please contact the corresponding author for more information.

 ### occ_data
 The `occ_data` folder contains subfolders for the 'raw' CSV files downloaded from GBIF, as well as formated csv files saved as `occ_<species>.csv`, the cleanded occurrences are saved as Rdata files as `occ_xxx.Rdata`.
-Thinned occurrence points used for the sdm are saved as `occThin_xxx`.
+Thinned occurrence points used for the SDM are saved as `occThin_xxx`.
 Additional files used only for the some background preliminary analysis is `xxx_sdmData` (combining bg points and predictor variables at occurrence points), which includes `xxx_bg` and `xxx_bg_vect`.

-###maps
+### maps
 The `maps` folder contains a subfolder for GADM raster of admin base maps of Canada, Mexico and U.S., as well as extracted ecoregion rasters for each species.

-###sdm_output
+### sdm_output
 The `sdm_output` folder contains Rdata files for SpatRasters for the predictions from the SDMs.
 There are separate files for 2x species (*M. coronaria*, *M. fusca*) X 2x SSPs (SSP245, SSP585) X 4x time periods (historical, 2030, 2050, 2070).
 In the subfolder `thresholds` there are Rdata files for 10th, 5th and 1st percentile suitability thresholds.
 In the subfolder `habitat_predictions/high_moderate_low_predictions` there are thresholded rasters saved as Rdata, and the `cropped_predictions` as .tif for the Webtool.

-###mess_data
+### mess_data
 The `mess_data` folder contains objects to compute similarity in the MESS analysis.